-Sony A77 versus Sony A7R III
+Sony A77 vs A7R III

-The Sony Alpha SLT-A77 and the Sony Alpha A7R III are two enthusiast cameras that were announced, respectively, in August 2011 and October 2017.
+The Sony Alpha SLT-A77 and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in August 2011 and October 2017.
 The A77 is a DSLR, while the A7R III is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (A77) and a full frame (A7R III) sensor.
-The A77 has a resolution of 24 megapixel, whereas the A7R III provides 42.2 MP.
+The A77 has a resolution of 24 megapixels, whereas the A7R III provides 42.2 MP.

-Body comparison: Sony A77 vs Sony A7R III
+Body comparison: Sony A77 vs A7R III

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably smaller (18 percent) than the Sony A77.
 Moreover, the A7R III is markedly lighter (11 percent) than the A77.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
-Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.
+Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-|Sony A77 (⇒ rgt)||5.6 in||4.1 in||3.2 in||25.8 oz||470||YES||2011||1,999||discont.||check|
+|Sony A77»||5.6 in||4.1 in||3.2 in||25.8 oz||470||Y||Aug 2011||1,399||-||Sony A77|

-|Sony A7R III (⇒ lft)||5.0 in||3.8 in||2.9 in||22.9 oz||650||YES||2017||3,199||latest||check|
+|Sony A7R III«||5.0 in||3.8 in||2.9 in||22.9 oz||650||Y||Oct 2017||3,199||Sony A7R III|

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
-The A77 was launched at a markedly lower price (by 38 percent) than the A7R III, which puts it into a different market segment.
+The A77 was launched at a markedly lower price (by 56 percent) than the A7R III, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

-Sensor comparison: Sony A77 vs Sony A7R III
+Sensor comparison: Sony A77 vs A7R III

-The size of the imaging sensor is a crucial determinant of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
+On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.

 Of the two cameras under consideration, the Sony A77 features an APS-C sensor and the Sony A7R III a full frame sensor.
 The sensor area in the A7R III is 135 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.5 and 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.